 See Custom Output Formats.
 An output format has both a name (e.g. rss, amp, html) and a suffix (e.g. xml, html).
 We prefer matches with both (e.g. index.amp.html, but look for less specific templates.

 We will consider a language code in the template name.
-If the site language is fr, index.fr.amp.html will win over index.amp.html, but we will index.amp.html will be chosen before index.fr.html.
+If the site language is fr, index.fr.amp.html will win over index.amp.html, but index.amp.html will be chosen before index.fr.html.

 Can be set in page front matter.